 Paid loyalty programs are also becoming increasingly popular.
 After paying a monthly membership fee, paid loyalty program members get access to more exclusive benefits and rewards.
 The membership fee allows the business to offer higher value rewards.
 It also adds a level of exclusivity, which is a big draw for customers of luxury brands.

-Loyalty programs can increase revenue, increase brand awareness, and, of course, increase loyalty.
+The right use of loyalty technology can increase revenue, increase brand awareness, and, of course, increase emotional loyalty.
 But many businesses find it difficult to come up with loyalty program ideas that will catch their customers’ attention.

 The industry in which you operate, and the size of your business, are both important factors in determining which loyalty program ideas are most suitable for you.
 Gamification, for example, isn’t particularly well suited to corporate brands, or B2B loyalty programs.
 But it is a highly popular technique for luxury brands looking to connect with the younger generation of shoppers, especially in Southeast Asia.